 Students will be reminded to complete the Daily Health Screening each day via email and text message.
 This notification will come from the Center for Counseling, Health, and Wellness.

 Faculty and staff

 Faculty and staff should complete the Daily Health Screening and Testing Registration form on IC Workflow to tailor the days that you receive the screening to when you will be on campus.
 You can re-access this form at any time to make changes as needed.
-You may also opt out of the screening if you have a remote status for the spring semester.
+You may also opt out of the screening if you have a remote status.